Certain Head, Uncertain Tail: Expert-Sample for Test-Time Scaling in Fine-Grained MoE: Conclusion

 We present Expert-Sample, a simple yet effective method that introduces diversity at the expert routing level in fine-grained MoE models.
 Unlike traditional token-level sampling, which faces an inherent trade-off between diversity and stability, Expert-Sample injects randomness earlier in the computation—at the expert selection stage, and remains compatible with normal-temperature decoding.
 Extensive experiments across four fine-grained MoE models and diverse reasoning tasks demonstrate that Expert-Sample consistently improves pass@n accuracy and provides actual accuracy gains when combined with verification methods.

 Our work reveals that fine-grained MoE architectures possess untapped potential for inference-time scaling through expert-level interventions.
-We hope this work inspires further exploration of this complementary dimension to token-level strategies, and provides insights for the training side.
+We hope this work inspires further exploration of this complementary dimension to token-level strategies, and provides insights for the training side of fine-grained MoE models.